AlexeyKashintsev/platypus-designer/README.md

 These commands will build Platypus.js jars and install artifacts in local Maven repository.
 Normally, you wouldn't need to build Platypus.js by yourself and Platypus.js artifacts will be fetched from JCenter repository.

-To build Platypus designer modules as NetBeans plugin archives (nbm) from sources, run the following command:
+To build Platypus.js designer modules as NetBeans plugin archives (nbm) from sources, run the following command:
 ```
 gradlew nbms
 ```